SciCompKL/derivgrind/README.md

 We give more details on DerivGrind's mechanics in our paper.

 ## Quick start
+- Make sure you have the required tools, headers and libraries, which are listed in [environment.def](environment.def).
+You may run a Singularity image built from this file to reproducibly obtain an environment where everything is installed.
 - Download and compile the source code:

       git clone --recursive <repository url>